 The refuge is open everyday of the year from ½ hour before sunrise to ½ hour after sunset.
-The visitor center is open Monday - Friday from 7:30am to 4:00pm and on weekends from 10:00am to 4:00pm from April 1 to Thanksgiving with a limited schedule after Thanksgiving.
+The visitor center is open daily year round from 9:00am to 4:00pm.
 The visitor center is wheelchair accessible and has educational displays and videos.
 The visitor center features multimedia exhibits, an auditorium where visitors can view nature films, information on things to do and places to see, and the Friends Store at Prime Hook gift shop (operated by the Friends of Prime Hook National Wildlife Refuge).

 The refuge offers a memorable experience for everyone.
 Avid photographers can enjoy the beauty of wildlife from a photography blind and wheel-chair accessible observation platform.
 Visitors can connect with nature by strolling down six miles of walking trails or from their vehicles along the four State roads crossing through the refuge.
 Hunters flock to Prime Hook for deer, waterfowl, upland game birds, and other small game.
 Two ponds and our seven-mile Prime Hook Creek offer fishing and canoeing opportunities for outdoor enthusiasts.
 Visitors can enhance their understanding of natural resources through festivals, lecture & environmental education programs, and interpretive displays and activities.

 Follow Us Online

 Chironomids, named after their scientific family group Chironomidae, are commonly referred to as “non-biting midges” to distinguish them from their biting relatives (like “no-see-ums” that bite humans voraciously).
 They are dipteran cousins to mosquitoes (Diptera commonly known as true flies which include many familiar insects like mosquitoes, black flies, midges-both biting and non-biting, fruit flies and house flies).